Pie in the Sky (game engine): Max Resistance

 Max Resistance was an example game from the company website that was released in 2001 to promote the final version of the Game Creation System, to showcase both its gameplay and graphical abilities - particularly 3D terrain and models.
 It was also made quickly and cheaply, to show the relative quality that could be easily attained with the tool.
 The story involves a man named Max taking up arms against an alien invasion.

 Cyberpuck

-Although not created by Pie in the Sky Software, the early release date of this title and its extensive modification from the base engine indicate that this game was produced through license from Pie and not through the GCS.
+Although not created by Pie in the Sky Software, the early release date of this game and its extensive modification from the base engine indicate that this game was produced through license from Pie and not through the GCS.
 This is most shown by its genre: rather than being a first-person shooter, it is a first-person racing sports game - a remake of the older BallBlaster game for the Apple II.
 It was developed by Dungeon Entertainment/Webfoot Technologie and published by Homebrew Software/Ticsoft and released in 1992.
 It is also known as 3D Cyber Puck, 3D Cyber Blaster and 3D Ball Blaster.
 It is described as a mixture between soccer and hockey, with a wide variety of objects and power-ups available for use, played between two hovercraft in a time when such sports have replaced violence.

-DOS Developers

-The majority of games were made in the first version of the Game Creation System, which was released for DOS.
+Game Creation System for MS-DOS